The Citizens' Assembly had its second meeting to consider the Eighth Amendment of the Constitution on 7- 8 January 2017.

 Dr Helen Watt is Senior Research Fellow and former Director of the Anscombe Bioethics Centre, Oxford, United Kingdom.
 She is the author of The Ethics of Pregnancy, Abortion and Childbirth: Exploring Moral Choices in Childbearing (Routledge, 2016) and of Life and Death in Healthcare Ethics: A Short Introduction (Routledge, 2000).
 She has published articles on a range of topics in journals including Clinical Ethics and the Journal of Medical Ethics, and has edited books in the areas of reproductive ethics, mental incapacity, and complicity and conscience.

-Dr Watt's paper on "The Moral Status of the Foetus" is available here.
+Dr Watt's delivery of her paper on "The Moral Status of the Foetus" to the Assembly can be watched back here.

 Bobbie Farsides is Professor of Clinical and Biomedical Ethics at Brighton and Sussex Medical School.
 She previously held posts at Keele University and King's College London.
 She has a long standing research interest in the experience of health care professionals and medical scientists working in ethically contested fields of biomedicine.
 Bobbie also has an interest in the place of ethics in public policy debate and she has served on a number of public bodies.
 She is currently a board member of BPAS and a member of the HFEA.

-Professor Farsides paper on the "The Moral Status of the Fetus: the pro-choice approach" is available here.
-Her accompanying slideshow is also available here.
+Professor Farsides delivery of her paper on the "The Moral Status of the Fetus: the pro-choice approach" was accompanied by a slideshow presentation.
+Professor Farsides presentation can be watched back here.

 Dr David Kenny holds degrees from Trinity College Dublin, Harvard Law School and the Honourable Society of the King’s Inns.
 He is an Assistant Professor of Law at Trinity College Dublin, where his teaching and research focusses on Irish and comparative constitutional law.
 He is a co-author of the forthcoming 5th edition of JM Kelly: the Irish Constitution, the leading text on Irish constitutional law.

-Dr Kenny's paper on "The Constitution and Legislation: the making and changing of laws" is available here.
-His accompanying slideshow is also available here.
+Dr Kenny's delivery of his paper on "The Constitution and Legislation: the making and changing of laws" was accompanied by a slideshow presentation.
+Dr Kenny's presentation to the Assembly can be watched back here.

-A decision was also taken by members to consider climate change earlier than originally intended.
-Climate change will now be the fourth topic the Assembly will consider.
-Fixed-term parliaments and the manner in which referenda are held will be considered on the Assembly's last weekend.
+A decision was also taken by Members to consider climate change earlier than originally intended.
+How the State can make Ireland a leader in tackling climate change will now be the third topic the Assembly will consider.

-During the course of the weekend, the members completed an individual reflective exercise.
+During the course of the weekend, the Members completed an individual reflective exercise based on the material from the constitutional design exercise mentioned above.
 The exercise they completed is available to view here.